-It’s my great pleasure to welcome you to the 19th International Pharmaceutical Technology Symposium-IPTS 2018 in Antalya which will be held on 17 – 19 September, 2018 under the auspices of Hacettepe University.
+It’s my great pleasure to welcome you to the 20th International Pharmaceutical Technology Symposium-IPTS 2020 which will be held in Ankara between 7 – 9 September 2020 under the auspices of Hacettepe University.

-IPTS 2018 will feature a theme of "Nanopharmaceuticals in charge: Pros and Cons" and will consist of morning and afternoon sessions in each of 3 days for scientific sessions.
-There will be plenary lectures and session lectures given by the "Invited Speakers” from all around the world, and also oral presentations selected by the submitted abstracts.
-The "poster session” from different fields of pharmaceutical sciences will take place.
+IPTS 2020 will feature a theme of “Shaping the Future of Pharmaceutics” and will consist of morning and afternoon sessions in each of 3 days for scientific sessions.
+There will be plenary lectures and session lectures given by the “Invited Speakers” from all around the world, and also “oral presentations” selected by the submitted abstracts.
+The “poster session” from different fields of pharmaceutical sciences will also take place.

 The International Pharmaceutical Technology Symposium has been organized biennially since 1982 as a pioneer organization, with a boundless enthusiasm of the colleagues from the Department of Pharmaceutical Technology, Faculty of Pharmacy at Hacettepe University.